 You may not want to receive withdrawals every year, in which case you can waive the withdrawals (ie not take them) and instead turn these withdrawals into a further 'gift' to the beneficiaries.
 You can do this by deed in advance of a payment.
-However, you should be aware that this amount will be treated as a further CLT for UK IHT purposes, and an immediate tax charge may arise.
+However, you should be aware that this amount will be treated as a further PET for UK IHT purposes.
 Once a withdrawal has been waived, you will not be able to access this money again.